grnet/okeanos-LoD/core/README.md

 ### provisioner

-The library is responsible for creating a VM cluster, using the Kamaki python API.
+The library is responsible for creating/deleting a VM cluster, using the Kamaki python API.
 It reads the authentication info from the .kamakirc, and accepts the cluster specs as arguments.

 ### ansible_manager